Films and series are just as great as the story they tell. No performance or cinematography can rescue poor storytelling based on a poor premise.

 After he wins the case defending a child molester, he’s approached by an NYC law firm to assist a jury selection.
 The head of the firm, John Milton (Al Pacino) offers him a huge salary and a luxury apartment in the middle of Manhattan.

-Slowly, Kevin proves his lack of moral as he dives deeper and deeper into his new job.
+Slowly, Kevin proves his lack of morals as he dives deeper and deeper into his new job.
 He leaves his wife isolated until she commits suicide.

 John Milton is revealed to be the devil and Kevin his son.